ihfazhillah/string_processing_algorithms_in_c_and_python/README.md

 5. You can modify the input text and the input pattern as well in the source code

 ### Future features
+1. Import argparse modules to python code

-1. Compare time performance between Python code and C code
+2. Compare performance time between Python code and C code
-2. Use Cython modules to improve Python code
+3. Use Cython modules to improve Python code